-Jackfruit is probably native to the Indian subcontinent and was carried to the Malay peninsula in ancient times.
+Jackfruit is probably native to the Indian subcontinent, probably the Western Ghats, and was carried to the Malay peninsula in ancient times.
 It has been cultivated for between 3000 and 6000 years.
 Today it is grown in almost all humid tropical lowland regions worldwide.
 A few are grown in Florida but not commercially.
-A variety grown in west central Mexico is different from the main Southeast Asian variety and is smaller, sweeter and less starchy with a somewhat different fruit cocktail-like flavor, but most shipped here from Mexico today are the Southeast Asian type.

 More on Mulberries.

 General: Jackfruit is a seasonal crop, but the season is long, about 6 months, and the trees are highly productive.
 A jackfruit has an inedible core extending from the stem, and a thick inedible rind, hard and pointy on the outside.
 Between the core and the rind are the fruit arils with their seeds They are embedded in "rags", which are actually unfertilized flower ovaries that didn't develop into seeds.
 Every point on the outside of the rind represents a flower.

 Cooking: Recipes calling for cooking jackfruit pretty much always mean Unripe Jackfruit, whether they say so or not, and often they do not.
 Asian recipe writers just presume you know that.
 To complicate things more, in India, recipes calling for unripe jackfruit call it "Raw Jackfruit".
 Unripe Jackfruit is often used in curries.